canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

   subprocedure()``).

-The following example extends the previous firewall definition with the skeleton structure for two new functions, demonstrating some control flow functionality:
+The following example extends the previous firewall definition with the skeleton structure for two new functions in the highlighted lines, demonstrating some control flow functionality:

 * Setting the Netfilter packet mark for inbound packets to represent where the packet originated from, in order to allow subsequent rules to make decisions